johnzeng/Scala-completion-Base/README.md

 In test.scala, the last symbol before line 7,column 8 is hello, which is an object of MyTest.
 As you can see at the last scope list, it's printing all the members of  MyTest.

 # Log
+- With -nowarn option, we can make the output more clear.
 - We can now print all members according to the line and column number (commit:8adbfd4e22503cca39db016ccbc297c4ebb0b663), and this plugin is officially changed to a project that may be used as a completion plugin for hackable editor.
 - We can now print the members of a defined member (commit:1bde1df047d66140bbc243a77c63825244acec41)
 - We can now print the tree in the compiled file now.Just don't know how to call methods from Global.Tree, looks like it provides some reflact feature, but I don't know how to call it.